- Energy-efficient living

 Small and medium sized trucks and commercial vehicles don’t have individual fuel consumption data or fuel consumption labels.
 Some guidelines do exist to help you make a fuel-efficient and cost-effective choice.

-- Save money on your fuel costs
+- Save money on your fuel and running costs

 - Reduce your vehicle’s greenhouse gas emissions and air pollution